ktotah/ktotah-mythology-quiz/README.md

 4. Your score, based on correct answers and time taken, will be displayed at the end.

-## Application Demo
+## Screenshots

-The following animation demonstrates the appearance and functionality of the Greek Mythology Quiz, showcasing the quiz interface, question format, and the high-score functionality:
+The following images are screenshots from the Greek Mythology Quiz application, showcasing its design and functionality.
+These images provide a glimpse into the user interface and the interactive experience of the quiz.

 ![A user clicks through a timed, interactive multiple-choice quiz on Greek Mythology.
 Their score is provided at the end of the quiz and then thy enter intials to save the high score before resetting and starting over.](./assets/media/quiz-demo.gif)